cafebedouin/sigmanauts/README.md

 	* $ git commit -m "Explain what you have done."
 	* $ git push (sends changes to your forked repo)

-8. Once the changes are in your repository, you can then create a pull request to have your changes added to the original repository.
+8. Once the changes are in your repository, you can then, either:

+	1. Create a pull request to have your changes added to the original repository, or
+	2. Use this template to create a new community of your own

 For those using this repository to create their own site, consult Hugo's [Host on Github](https://docs.github.com/en/pages/quickstart) guide for creating your own site.